amoldighe/amoldighe.github.io/_posts/2017-12-20-kvm-networking.md

   </ip>
 </network>
 ```
-We have define the network name, network mode is set to NAT, a new bridge name as virbr1, network gateway, network subnet mask and IP range.
+We have defined the network name, network mode is set to NAT, a new bridge named as virbr1, network gateway, network subnet mask and IP range.

 * Define the new network

 ```
 root@amol-hp-elite:~# virsh net-define nat.xml
 Network natntw defined from nat.xml
 ```

 Network bridge details are setup as soon as the new network is defined.